Maintain and Improve

 On the other hand, style and branding is more likely to be tied to maintaining voice, tone, brand colors, and logo treatments.
 In this sense, style and branding define how something should be created, rather than what can and cannot be done.

 Style guides and brand standards are, by nature, unique, because they tie directly to an organization’s identity.
 At their most simple, writing style guides are built upon a more standard style guide – The Yahoo!
 Style Guide, or the Associated Press Stylebook – with additional organization- and industry-specific terms added on top.
-Brand and design standards for the web are built upon the organization’s brand and design standards – logo treatment, fonts, colors – and adapted to include digital image guidelines and sizes, CMS recipes for creating on-brand templates, and acceptable use of headings.
+Brand and design standards for the web are built upon the organization’s brand and design standards – logo treatment, fonts, colors – and adapted to include digital image guidelines and sizes, CMS recipes2 for creating on-brand templates, and acceptable use of headings.

 Content Measurement, Focus, and Improvement